-Charles always has a tremendous time in the beautiful state of Minnesota, and has often commented on the friendliness of Minnesota people saying, “Minnesota people are among the most hospitable people I’ve ever had a pleasure of working with.”
+Charles always has a great time in the beautiful state of Minnesota, and has often commented on the friendliness of Minnesota people saying, “Minnesota people are among the most hospitable people I’ve ever had a pleasure of working with.”

 “Thank you so much for the message you delivered in a lively way at our Minnesota Association of Townships Conference Banquet.
 We heard many comments about how people enjoyed your presentation.
 Thank you again and it was a real treat to meet and get to know you.”

 “We all enjoyed the time you spent with us on Friday night.
 Way to work the room!
 You did a great job of delivering the message of teamwork in clever and uplifting ways, it was a perfect cap to our day of meetings!
 I’ve had lots of good comments from those that were there.”

 “Humorous motivational speaker Charles Marshall recently spoke at our all staff meeting.
 This is one opportunity we have each year to bring our staff from 12 different offices together with this year’s focus being personal development and motivation.
 Charles delivered a message that kept everyone laughing, engaged and left a motivating message that everyone can make a difference wherever we are!
 The only negative feedback we got from staff is that Charles did not speak long enough—they would have liked more!
 Charles is definitely someone we will consider having back!”